 - Executive and Custom Programs focused on consulting skills, strategic management, and business-government relations

-As a Rotman PhD student, I co-taught the Business-Government Relations MBA elective course with Prof. George Fleischmann.
-Course Information
+Rotman School of Commerce, University of Toronto: I co-taught the Business-Government Relations MBA elective course with Prof. George Fleischmann.

 LEADER Project, Ivey School of Business, University of Western Ontario: I taught business cases in both Nizhniy Tagil, Russia and Sofia, Bulgaria during my two-year MBA program.
 The experience played a key role in my decision to later become a professor and to seek out other international teaching opportunities.

 Excelling as a teacher requires ongoing development and improvement.
 Below are links to resources that I have discovered over the years and found useful.
 I am happy to discuss any of them!